 Now we are going to have a look at the chapters Profitability and Liquidity.
 Even adding a little data, leads to a comprehensive overview.

 The table Profitability shows you whether your plan is economically viable: Do you manage to immediately make a profit (black figures) or do you lose money (red figures)?
 The table liquidity will show you how your cash-flow is developing: Will you always able to pay?
 The year-overview provides you an initial overview.
 But you should also check the monthly view in the PDF attachment (see next chapter).

 No financial plan is perfect from the start.
 If you recognize bottlenecks, you should critically examine your information in the previous chapters: Perhaps one part-time employee is enough for the first year?
 Could you use high-quality second hand equipment instead of new equipment?
 But be careful!
-All customizations that you undertake should be well-founded.
+All customisations that you undertake should be well-founded.
 There is no point in simply increasing revenue or funding capital.
-Unrealistic approaches are quickly spotted by investors and will have consequences upon market entry.
+Unrealistic approaches are quickly spotted by investors and will have consequences for market entry.

 Once you wrote a few sentences and added a few numbers, take a look at the PDF-printing.
-The main goal of your effort should be to have your business plan in an attractive format..
+The main goal of your effort should be to have your business plan in an attractive format.
 Click Print in the top menu.

 You will see a preview of the layout and the printing setting.
 Click Print as PDF to add all your texts, pictures, charts and tables into a file you can save on your PC.

 You completed our starting guide.
 Now you know how to write your business plan.
 Get started and realize your vision.

 If you have any questions, visit our Glossary.